zhudotexe/kani/docs/function_calling.rst

 Step 1: Subclass Kani
 ---------------------
-To create a kani with function calling, make a *subclass* of :class:`Kani` and write your functions as methods.
+To create a kani with function calling, make a *subclass* of :class:`.Kani` and write your functions as methods.

 For example, you might call an API, perform some math, or retrieve information from the internet - the possibilities are limitless.

 .. code-block:: python
+    :emphasize-lines: 7, 9

     from kani import Kani, chat_in_terminal
     from kani.engines import OpenAIEngine